UnderNotic/minimal-mistakes/_posts/2017-09-03-connectionManagement-can-ruin-your-day.md

   </system.net>
 </configuration>
 ```
-Setting ConnectionManagement is pretty straightforward, more specific entries are prioritezed.
+Setting ConnectionManagement is pretty straightforward, more specific entries are prioritized.
 For configuration above - every host other than "http://www.contoso.com" has maxconnection set on 2 meaning that there can be only 2 parallel calls to exact same host.

 ## TCP